emvaugh2/Linux-RedHat-Study-Notes/README.md

 Alright 5 labs down, 13 more to go.
 Taking a break.
 I'm only going to do 6 today and then a few Bash labs.
 Or who knows.
 I might bulldoze through all the networking labs today although I definitely should not do that.
 But this is fun because I'm familiar with this and this course was DIFFICULT.
 But the labs seem way more manageable.
 I doubt I'll remember how to make a DNS server and all that from scratch but at the least, I should be familiar with static IPs and routes, interface configuration, port channels and all that using the `nmcli` command.
 So I'll make sure I keep those skills up to date.

+Lab 6 - Establish Local Resolution
+Okay the work day caught up with me.
+This might be my last lab for the day.
+We'll see what I accomplish when I get back.
+But yeah.
+I don't understand this DNS stuff so I'll have to ask Chat GPT about it.
+Label completed though.

+Lab 7 - Creating Name Servers
+Didn't understand any of this.
+I think I'm going to call it one.

+Lab 8 - Troubleshooting DNS
+This one actually isn't too crazy.
+I still need to make sure I understand all the output from `di`g and `curl`.
+I'm just not familiar with DNS so I don't know how to troubleshoot it.
+But this was simple enough where I can learn what's going on.
+No real notes.
+Just,I'm considering coming back to this.

+Lab 9 - Testing a Connection
+Going to skip over the firewall labs for now because I want to be fresh to absorb as much information as possible.
+It's 11:09pm currently.
+Anyway, just like that I wish I didn't skip the firewall labs because we definitely made some firewall changes.
+I really gotta learn how curl works.
+But I see we added HTTP and HTTPS as services in the firewall.
+That's a bit weird.
+I would personally just add ports 80 and 443 but I guess....if we add it by service, we can use any port.
+We did this on the service side.
+We then went on the client side and used telnet to test connection on port 443 on the server.
+We were able to see all the plain text being typed.

+Lab 10 - Performing a Packet Capture
+We were able to split the screen on a service into two terminals using the `screen` command.
+We started a new terminal using just `c` and we were able to run a packet capture on the right screen while sending data to our own server on the left screen.
+This was a bit trippy.
+I couldn't read the packet capture information too well but it did have data in it.

+Lab 11 - Port Forwarding with the Firewall
+We'll need to go over what masquerading does.
+Looks like we just created a testing zone on the firewall for some source traffic to go to a port 80 on Server 2.
+I guess masquerading allows us to enable port forward.
+Now, they had a long port forwarding command that I just copied and pasted but I can ask Chat to break that down for me later.

+Lab 12 - Proxy Servers
+Okay this will be the last lab for today.
+At least the last networking lab.
+I'm not familiar with proxy servers.
+I should definitely be familiar with port forwarding as a network engineer but I just haven't had to do this at all.
+I'm not going to say I don't care about Proxy Servers but I will say I'm not going to retain this knowledge because I haven't needed and I'm not sure when I will need it.
+This seemed straight forward.
+We had to download and enable `squid`.
+Then we made some changes to the conf file.
+We added a whitelist with .linuxacademy.com as one of the websites.
+We then commented out http_access localnet.
+Then we exported the http_proxy on the client machine (not sure what this does) and then we curled linuxacademy.com to make sure we could get it and only it.

 ## 12.04.2024